danfuzz/samizdat/doc/samizdat-0/data-syntax-semantics.md

 value representation (another arbitrary value), followed by a final `]`.

+Valueless highlets whose type tag is a string constant can be abbreviated as `@"type"`.
+If that string constant has the form of a valid identifier, then the highlet can be further abbreviated as just `@type`.

 ```
 @["null"]                     # the value usually just written as `null`
+@"null"                       # same as above
+@null                         # same as above
 @["boolean" 0]                # the value usually just written as `false`
 @["boolean" 1]                # the value usually just written as `true`
 @[